Best Elf Names

 Aelindra

-Starlight of the ancient wood; a name favored in high elven courts
+Starlight of the ancient wood; favored in high elven courts

 Sylvara